timkimneu/Assignment5/README.txt

 possible run configurations: saturdayanytime and saturdayworkhours.
 The decorator pattern was implemented, which added a Decorator class that implemented the IDrawBox interface.
 Two other classes implemented the IDrawBox interface, which provide different colors according to whether the host is hosting the event or not.
-The decorator class was called in the SchedulePanel, which is activated once
+The decorator class was called in the SchedulePanel, which is activated once a user is selected.

 New classes were added, and the enu